 As demonstrators lay on the ground, many held small placards with the photos and names of black men and women who have died from police violence or in police custody.

-As a Fuller Seminary alumnus, this moral confusion disguised as “activism,” is nothing short of troubling and unproductive for a number of reasons.
+As a Fuller Seminary alumnus, this moral confusion disguised as “activism” is nothing short of troubling and unproductive for several reasons.

 Yet, there is simply not enough comprehensive information available (yet) to properly contextualize their deaths as legally or morally “unjust.”
-That isn’t to say that both deserved to be shot and killed, because we don’t have enough information to make that declaration either, which is why it’s best to wait until all evidence is made public before drawing conclusions.
+That isn’t to say that these men deserved to be shot and killed because we don’t have enough information to make that declaration either, which is why it’s best to wait until all evidence is made public before concluding.

-For Fuller’s activist community, or anyone, to qualify what happened as unjust and reflecting of a national trend without corroborating evidence is deliberately preserving a socially damaging, racialized script that reinforces destructive stigmas tarnishing both blacks and police officers.
-It’s also unbecoming of Christian witness.
+For Fuller’s activist community or anyone to qualify what happened as unjust and reflecting a national trend without corroborating evidence is deliberately preserving a socially damaging, racialized script that reinforces destructive stigmas tarnishing both blacks and police officers.
 That alone disqualifies any sense of morality or compassion these “protestors” sought to display.
+It’s also unbecoming of a Christian witness.

 And this melodramatic moralizing about the “image of God” (blacks) being “gunned down” also needs to be addressed.
-Of course murder is wrong, and deaths like these are complicated and lamentable, but I wonder if these virtue signaling demonstrators, including those from Fuller’s African American Church Studies program, have held similar protests for black victims of abortion?
-Considering abortions also murder those created in the image of God – much more so than blacks that die resulting from police confrontations – have these demonstrators donned black clothing and held die-ins in solidarity for these casualties?
-In 2013, it’s estimated that 429,000 abortions were performed on black women.
-These deaths without question can be labeled as unjust.
+Of course, murder is wrong, and deaths like these are complicated and lamentable.
+Still, I wonder if these virtue-signaling demonstrators, including those from Fuller’s African American Church Studies program, have held similar protests for black victims of abortion.
+In 2013, an estimated 429,000 abortions were performed on black women.
+These deaths, without question, can be labeled as unjust.
+Considering abortions also murder those created in the image of God – much more so than blacks that die from police confrontations – have these demonstrators donned black clothing and held die-ins in solidarity for these casualties?

-On and on and on, and I doubt very much there were any people clad in black, “dying” in solidarity while calling for the end of injustice for them and others like them.
+I doubt there were any people clad in black, “dying” in solidarity while calling for the end of injustice for them and others like them.

-Frankly, Fuller’s President Labberton and Dean of Students Steve Yamaguchi, should be embarrassed for encouraging and condoning the substitution of superficial acts of justice and righteousness for the real thing.
-Allowing this kind of performance “activism” undermines Christian integrity and obligation to do real acts of mercy and righteousness, including mourning, rather than substituting them for the selective moral outrage that accompanies Pharisaical acts of “social justice.”
+Fuller’s President Labberton and Dean of Students, Steve Yamaguchi, should be embarrassed for encouraging and condoning the substitution of simple acts of justice and righteousness for the real thing.
+Allowing this kind of performance “activism” undermines Christian integrity and obligation to do actual acts of mercy and righteousness, including mourning, rather than substituting them for the selective moral outrage that accompanies Pharisaical acts of “social justice.”

-Because this is happening in seminaries across the country, it’s no wonder that Christians are seen as ineffective pertaining to racial issues.
+Because this is happening in seminaries across the country, it’s no wonder that people see Christians as ineffective concerning racial issues.
 We go along to get along, sacrificing the transcendent gospel of Christ for repeated and false narratives of “justice” and victimization.